jcubic/lips/docs/docs/lips/intro.md

 ## Limitations

-LISP Scheme currently don't support [continuations](/docs/scheme-intro/continuations) and [Tail Call Optimization](/docs/scheme-intro/core#tail-call-optimization).
+LISP Scheme currently doesn't support [continuations](/docs/scheme-intro/continuations) and [Tail Call Optimization](/docs/scheme-intro/core#tail-call-optimization).
 But they are part of the roadmap for version 1.0.
+The development is tracked on [GitHub](https://github.com/jcubic/lips/issues/127).